JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

   * :code:`category_variable`: Variable storing integer-valued IDs associated with observations.
     Observations belonging to different categories are thinned separately.

+- Selection of observations to consider for thinning:

+  * :code:`retain_only_if_all_filter_variables_are_valid`: Determines how to treat observations where multiple filter variables are present and their QC flags may differ (for example, a satellite observation with multiple channels).

+    + :code:`true`: include an observation in the set of locations to be thinned only if all filter variables have passed QC.
+For invalid observation locations (selected by a where clause but where one or more filter variables have failed QC) any remaining unflagged filter variables are rejected.

+    + :code:`false`: include an observation in the set of locations to be thinned if any filter variable has passed QC.

+    Default: :code:`false`.

 - Selection of observations to retain: